 The tower house in Angle was built in the fourteenth century, perhaps by the Sherborne family, although this information is not confirmed.
 Later, the tower was used as a dwelling for the rector of the village.

-The tower was erected on a plan similar to a square with walls reaching 4.5 meters in length and a height of over 9 meters.
-It had three floors with a single room in each (with internal dimensions 3.6 x 3.6), equipped with a fireplace on each floor and a pantry located in the ground floor.
-The latrine was on the first floor, on the eastern wall.
-The communication was provided by a spiral staircase placed in the corner of the tower.
-The latrine was placed on the eastern wall of the first floor.
-Originally, the tower was surrounded by a moat, and the entrance led through a small drawbridge to the level of the first floor.
-The defense was also provided by the battlement and machicolations crowning the top of the building.
+The tower was erected on a square-like plan with walls up to 4.5 meters long and over 9 meters high.
+It had a barrel vaulted ground floor of a pantry function and three residential floors, each with a single chamber with internal dimensions of 3.6 x 3.6 meters.
+The floors were heated by fireplaces, and on the first floor there was also a latrine, at the eastern wall, in an overhung projection.
+All floors were covered with flat, wooden ceilings.
+The communication between them was provided by a spiral staircase located in the corner of the tower, in the protruding rounded wall.
+Originally, the tower house was surrounded by a moat, and the entrance led through a small drawbridge to the level of the first floor.
+Defense was also provided by battlement and machicolation crowning the top of the building.

 Website wikipedia.org, Pele Tower, Angle.